huseyinyilmaz/web_exporter/README.md

 # Prometheus Web Exporter

 Prometheus Web Exporter is a prometheus exporter that collects information about web pages.
-It can collect 2 different type of information.
-Network health info (Response time and response body size) and content based info (Number of elements in a page that matches with given css query.)
+It can collect two different types of information.
+Network health info (response time and response body size) and content based info (Number of elements in a page that matches with given css query.)

-Web exporter uses same technology with firefox browser engine (servo) to parse and run css queries.
-So it is quite fast and supports wide veriety of css queries.
-Unfortunately it does not run javascript so any dom manipulation done with javascript will not be caught by web exporter. (no SPA support.)
+Web exporter uses same technology as firefox browser engine (servo) to parse and run css queries.
+As a result, it is quite fast and supports wide veriety of css queries.
+Unfortunately, it does not run javascript, so any dom manipulation done with javascript will not be caught by web exporter. (no SPA support.)

 ## Configuration

-   configuration is done with a file named web_exporter.yaml that is located in the same directory with the executable.
+   configuration is done using a file named web_exporter.yaml that is located in the same directory as the executable.
 Here is an example for web_exporterl.yaml file:

 ``` yaml
 # ip address server will listen. default: 0.0.0.0